 Find a Nature Trail

-Get up close and personal with native species by visiting the resident wildlife at Wehr Nature Center in Whitnall Park, or visit Urban Ecology Centers at Riverside Park, Washington Park or Three Bridges Park for nature programming and events.
+Get up close and personal with native species by visiting the resident wildlife at Wehr Nature Center in Whitnall Park, or visit Urban Ecology Centers at Riverside Park and Washington Park, or Three Bridges Park for nature programming and events.

 Milwaukee County Parks are home to a wide range of wildlife, from white-tailed deer to prairie crayfish (pictured).
 Use the iNaturalist website and app to see and record recent wildlife sightings in the parks.